 Now, let’s talk about how to increase the retention metrics we were talking about before.

-Strategies to Grow your Mobile App Retention rates
+Strategies to Grow the Retention Rates of your Mobile Games

-You have identified your Critical Actions, the Timeframes for each one of them, and you want to define strategies to boost your retention rates.
+You have identified your Critical Actions.
+You have listed the Timeframes for each critical action.
+Now, you want to define strategies to boost the retention rates of your mobile games.